Skip to Main Content

 Click here to read the full job description and to apply.

-Both positions offer full-time employment with benefits and bonus opportunities.
+Our employees who are participants in the program are offer full-time employment with benefits and bonus opportunities.
 In addition to the free LNA class, you may be eligible for up to $5,000 in bonus opportunities.
 We also offer tuition advance programs to further your education as an employee of Porter Medical Center.

 All class fees and LNA License application and testing fees will be covered by Porter.